• About

 20 Tuesday Sep 2016

-Posted by Brandon Ray Kirk in African American History, Civil War
+Posted African American History, Civil War

 Appalachia, civil war, Confederate Army, Cumberland Mountains, David Stuart Hounshell, E.H.
 Perry, From Youth to Old Age, history, James Stephens, John B. Floyd, Kentucky, King Salt Works, Louis Bledsoe, Prestonsburg, slavery, Thomas H. Perry, Virginia